cloudposse/atmos/website/docs/integrations/atlantis.md

 Using the config and project templates, Atmos generates a separate atlantis project for each Atmos component in every stack.

-By running:
+For example, by running this command:

 ```shell
 atmos atlantis generate repo-config --config-template config-1 --project-template project-1
 ```

-The following Atlantis repo-config would be generated:
+the following Atlantis repo-config would be generated:

 ```yaml title=atlantis.yaml
 version: 3